demmonico/terra-compose/README.md

     tfversion: "1.3.0"
 ```

+### Advanced

+#### Pass env variables

+It's possible to pass the environment variables to the engine.
+For that just create an `.env` file at the root project level (same level as project's alias configuration file is).

 ### Development

 For development you need to clone this repo and link script to the `bin` directory: